brouberol/wild-beyond-the-witchlight-foundry/README.md

 ### Playlists
 The module defines 4 playlists (⚠️ these playlists do _not_ contain any sound!
-It is up to you to add the ambiances you like to each of the playlists)
+It is up to you to add the ambiances you like to each of the playlists).
+The main idea behind these playlists is that they get automatically played when the mood changes.

 - `Witchlight Carnival - Dangerous`: automatically played when the mood tracker goes to -4
 - `Witchlight Carnival - Creepy`: automatically played when the mood tracker goes between -3 and -1 (included)